Why Does My Cat Bite Me?

 The cat may simply want to show the cat owner who is running the show.
 The cat may want to show its owner that it’s the boss around here.
 The cat owner knows that this is true if they neither try confronting the cat and it does not back down nor get intimidated.
 If the owner tries to cuddle the cat and it responds with biting then there is a chance that the cat is trying to show the owner who is boss.

 • Petting the cat in the wrong place: kitties love being petted.
-There is a thing such as over petting.
-The owners may get carried away and they pet the cat too much and even cross the line the cat may bite as a warning sign to their owner to keep off.
+There is such a thing as over petting.
+The owners may get carried away and cross the line and pet the cat too much.
+The cat may bite as a warning sign to their owner to keep off.
 The cat may be in pain or uncomfortable with the way they are being petted by their owners.

 The biting could vary from annoying to adorable depending on the owner and the way they relate to their cat.
 It is a behavior that can be rectified but just like any habit, it takes a whole lot of patience, time and love.